CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab2a.md

 ## Overview

-In this lab, you configure role-based access for an Azure AI project by assigning the Cognitive Services OpenAI User role to a user in a specific resource group.
-You use the Azure portal and Azure CLI to sign in, navigate to the appropriate resource group, and grant permissions required for interacting with Azure AI Foundry services.
+In this lab, you will build a generative AI chat application using Azure AI Foundry.
+You’ll start by deploying the gpt-4.1 model in a new project, then set up a client application in Cloud Shell to interact with the deployed model.
+Next, you’ll configure environment variables and update Python code to connect to your project and maintain chat history.
+Finally, you’ll run the application to test real-time conversations with the model, gaining hands-on experience in integrating Azure AI into custom apps.

 ## Lab Objectives

 - **Task 1:** Deploy a model in an Azure AI Foundry project

-- **Task 2**: Assign a cognitive service OpenAI role to the user

-- **Task 3:** Create a client application to chat with the model
+- **Task 2:** Create a client application to chat with the model

-- **Task 4:** Write code to connect to your project and chat with your model
+- **Task 3:** Write code to connect to your project and chat with your model

 ## Task 1: Deploy a model in an Azure AI Foundry project